-Your wedding is a huge part of your amazing, lifelong adventure as a couple.
+Your wedding is a huge part of your lifelong adventure as a couple.
 Don’t let your ceremony be anything but extraordinary!
-Today we’re showing you some fun, practical, and totally unique ceremony ideas for your wedding to inspire your upcoming day.
-With twenty-one unique ideas for your ceremony, there’s sure to be one you haven’t seen yet!
-We’ve rounded up unique ideas for ceremony seating, backdrops, bridesmaid bouquet alternatives, a nighttime activity for guests, and much more.
-So, if you’re ready to take your ceremony to a more creative level, read on to be inspired…
+Today we’re showing you fun, practical, and totally creative ceremony ideas to make yours memorable.
+With twenty-one unique ideas, there’s sure to be one you haven’t seen yet including ceremony seating, backdrops, bridesmaid bouquet alternatives, a fun program, and more.
+Read on to be inspired!

 21 Unique Ceremony Ideas